PublishedResearch projectExperimental comparison

 - Research on psychological antecedents of historical blame, including perceived connectedness between past and present groups, current benefit or harm, and unresolved obligations.

 - Published, Journal of Personality and Social Psychology, 2024.
-Open public source
+Open paper

-- The public framing stays at the level of psychological antecedents and does not add findings beyond the article summary.
+- I stay at the level of psychological antecedents and don't add findings beyond the article summary.

 - Experimental condition comparisons